The Washington State University Pullman Catalog

 Benchmarks to Maintain Major in MSE Status

-To keep their status as Materials Science Engineering majors, students must: (1) maintain 2.6 average GPA in major courses required for MSE degree, (2) obtain grade “C” of better in all courses required for MSE degree.
+To keep their status as Materials Science Engineering majors, students must: (1) maintain 2.6 GPA in major courses required for MSE degree, (2) obtain grade “C” of better in all courses required for MSE degree.
 No more than one repeat per course is allowed in all ME and MSE courses required for MSE degree.

 Major courses required for MSE degree include all engineering and computer science courses, in addition to ME, MSE, physics, chemistry, and math courses listed in the schedule of studies.